 There are so many types of puzzles (more on that in a moment).
 You can start with simple two piece puzzles and move onto puzzles with hundreds of pieces.

-My son has often amazed me with puzzles, he is so quick to see the solution.
-At 3 and a half he could sit for an hour working on a hundred piece puzzle.
+I have often been amazed watching my son with puzzles, he is so quick to see the solution.
+At age 3 he could sit for an hour working on a hundred piece puzzle.
 It is these moments that helped me to realise that whilst he isn’t meeting the typical development milestones he is excelling in other areas.
 The first time my son turned a puzzle over and completed it just based on the puzzle shape I was really surprised.
 I know I would really struggle and probably give up on a puzzle based just on shape but my 3 year old could do it as he has that ability to focus.

 Using puzzles to support speech development